fables-tales/nemesis/spec.md

 ####Response body

-The response body is unspecified and should not be used.
+The usual authentication error conditions apply, any other response data is unspecified and should not be used.

 ##POST /registrations